novom/react-native-ibeacon/README.md

 This module supports all iBeacon-compatible devices.
 Personally, I had the best experience with Estimote beacons, but all devices that support the iBeacon specification should work.

 ## Installation
-Install using npm with `npm install --save react-native-ibeacon`.
+Install using yarn with `yarn add git@github.com:novom/react-native-ibeacon.git#<TAG>`.
 React Native >=0.4.0 is needed.

-You then need to add the Objective C part to your XCode project.
+You then need to add the Objective-C part to your XCode project.
 Drag `RNBeacon.xcodeproj` from the `node_modules/react-native-ibeacon` folder into your XCode project Libraries folder.
 Click on your project in XCode, goto Build Phases then Link Binary With Libraries and drag `libRNBeacon.a` (from the newly added RNBeacon.xcodeproj) to the list and add `CoreLocation.framework` simply by using the + sign and the search box.

 NOTE: Make sure you don't have the `RNBeacon` project open separately in XCode otherwise it won't work.